 Welcome to Santiago.
 Cropping up where the sky (the Andes) meets the sea (the Pacific), this thriving metropolis has a spectacular backdrop that seduces visitors from touchdown.
 After checking into your hotel, you’ll meet your fellow Flashpackers before finding your bearings with a sunset walking tour around the bohemian barrio of Lastarria.
-Dominated by the 19th-century Castillo Hidalgo fort, the neighbourhood’s tree-lined streets are brimming with boutique hotels, independent bars and stylish restaurants, giving way to epic views beyond.
-Spend a relaxed evening browsing the colourful stalls of street vendors between sampling local tapas dishes and (our favourite part) getting to mix a signature Flash Pack pisco sour at one of the area’s best local bars.
+Dominated by the 19th-century Castillo Hidalgo fort, the neighborhood’s tree-lined streets are brimming with boutique hotels, independent bars and stylish restaurants, giving way to epic views beyond.
+Spend a relaxed evening browsing the colorful stalls of street vendors between sampling local tapas dishes and (our favorite part) getting to mix a signature Flash Pack pisco sour at one of the area’s best local bars.

 Day 02 WINES OF CASABLANCA